marcodelmastro/AdventOfCode2017/README.md

   * Part 1: Simple tree navigation using dictionaryy
   * Part 2: Recursive function to compute tower weight + tree searching
 * Day 8: 2021-02-06
-  * Programmin instructions to increase and decrease register values.
+  * Programming instructions to increase and decrease register values.
   * Using `defaultdict` to store values in order to avoid having to pre-process register names.
+* Day 9: 2021-02-07
+  * String processing.
+Use raw string `r''` to avoid missing special characters.